-If you elect to defer receipt of your benefits to a later date (or if you do not make a distribution election) then your benefit payments must begin no later than April 1 of the calendar year following the later of the year you either terminate employment or turn 70 1/2.
+Unless you elect to defer receipt of your benefits to a later date, or in the absence of a distribution option election, your benefit payments must begin no later than the April 1st following your 70th birthday.

 You must maintain a current address in NRECA's records if you delay your benefit payment.